One day you’re celebrating the first day at a new job. The next thing you know, toasts are being raised at your retirement party.

 Unlike other income sources, Social Security is income you cannot outlive.
 It also has the backing of the federal government and is protected against inflation.

-Your advisor can help you evaluate the Social Security benefit options that support your financial goals and factor in your personal situation.
-In recommending an age to collect benefits, they will consider:
+We can help you evaluate the Social Security benefit options that support your financial goals.
+We’ll account for your personal situation and factors such as:

 - Varying tax rates on Social Security income